akouz/a_coos/README.md

 This revision made as C++ template.
 Library consists of a single file coos.h.

 It can be used same way as rev 1.2.
 Place coos.h file into the same foldere where the sketch is.
-In the sketck declare it as:
+In the sketch declare it as:

 #include "coos.h"